|site search by freefind|

 Most recent updates

-In the "Diversify" project, funded by the European Union under the Horizon 2020 programme, we study how intercropping can contribute to farming systems across Europe, Palestine and Kenia.
+In the "Diversify" project, funded by the European Union under the Horizon 2020 programme, we study how intercropping can contribute to farming systems across Europe, Lebanon and Kenya.
 Our aim is to find out if and how diversified cropping systems can increase biodiversity on farmland.

-Trials were established across Europe (including Palestine and Sub-saharan partners) ranging from mediterranean to boreal systems.
-In Münster, the following new people are welcomed in the project:
+Trials were established across Europe (including Lebanon and Sub-saharan partners) ranging from mediterranean to boreal systems.
+In Münster, the following new people are involved in the project:

 Jana Brandmeier (PhD student)